 To achieve these goals, SMART pairs first-year students (Mentees) with upper-class residential students who will provide weekly support and guidance.
 Additionally, SMART requires Mentees to attend a monthly All-SMART meeting that provide information to assist with their success at BGSU.
 Also, SMART hosts activities and events for students enrichment from one of these four core components:

 - Leadership Enhancement

-A SMART Mentee is a first year student who lives in one of the Residence Halls at BGSU.
-She/he is responsible for developing a solid academic and social foundation in the first year at BGSU from which his/her college experience will grow.
+You are!
+SMART Mentees are first year students who live in one of the Residence Halls at BGSU.
+They are responsible for developing a solid academic and social foundation in the first year at BGSU from which their college experience will grow.
 Mentees should be open to learning, reaching out, building relationships, developing skills, change, and success.
 Mentees should be positive and excited about their new experiences.

 At the end of your year as a mentee, you can apply for the SMART Gift for a Lifetime Book Award, a small book scholarship for your second year.
 Only two awards are available, and your investment in SMART (attendance, recommendation from your mentor, etc.) is taken into account.